 Removing unwanted frequencies

-EQ in music production is one of the most important mastering tools, as this can be used to remove distracting sound frequencies from the mix.
 To remove unwanted frequencies identify the most prevalent frequency levels in your EQ plugin, and simply reduce the specific frequencies that are causing problems in your mix.

-2. Balance sound frequencies with EQ
+Step 2: Balance sound frequencies with EQ

 There are several types of sound frequency to consider: